 250 g fresh or frozen raspberries

-22 Raffaello balls (2 packages) – I found them at Walmart (to my surprise!), also at the World Market, Amazon and German Deli
+22 Raffaello balls (2 packages) – I found them at Walmart (to my surprise!), also at the World Market or Amazon

 500 g heavy cream

-2 sachets Sahnesteif (keeps the heavy cream firm) Find it here at German Deli
+2 packages Sahnesteif (keeps the heavy cream firm) – optional

 100 g apricot jam

-- With butter grease a spring form (diameter 26 cm).
+– With butter grease a spring form (diameter 26 cm or 10 inches).

 – Roast 50 g grated coconut in a pan without adding any butter or oil until they are golden (low heat)

 – Separate eggs.